-Kelp is a rich source of vanadium, which can suppress the enzymes involved in the development of diabetes and glucose production.
-It has hypoglycemic effects that help manage type 1 and type 2 diabetes.
-The polyphenols extracted from two kelp species, Ascophyllum nodosum and Fucus vesiculosus, can lower blood sugar levels.
+Kelp is a rich source of vanadium, which has been shown to suppress the enzymes involved in the development of diabetes and glucose production in mice.
+It has hypoglycemic effects that could potentially help manage type 1 and type 2 diabetes.
+The polyphenols extracted from two kelp species, Ascophyllum nodosum and Fucus vesiculosus, may help lower blood sugar levels.
 However, more research is needed to understand this benefit of kelp.

 5. Reduces Risk Of Cancer

-The presence of fucoidan in kelp helps reduce the risk of cancer.
-Fucoidan has anti-cancer and immunomodulatory effects and may have inhibitory and protective effects against certain types of leukemia and lung cancer.
+The presence of fucoidan in kelp helps reduce the risk of cancer, as shown in lab and mice studies Fucoidan has anti-cancer and immunomodulatory effects and may have inhibitory and protective effects against certain types of leukemia and lung cancer.

-One study published in the Journal of Cancer suggests that fucoidan inhibits the progression of breast cancer cells.
+One study completed in a lab setting, published in the Journal of Cancer suggests that fucoidan inhibits the progression of breast cancer cells.
 The antioxidants and nutrients, such as vitamin C and carotenoids, in kelp have cancer-fighting properties.
 However, more research is required to ascertain the anti-cancer effects of kelp.

 6. Has Anti-Inflammatory Properties

-One study conducted by the Jeju National University, Korea, has found that brown seaweed supplementation inhibits the inflammatory signaling in adipose tissue cells (tissues the store energy in the form of lipids).
+One study conducted on mice by the Jeju National University, Korea, has found that brown seaweed supplementation inhibits the inflammatory signaling in adipose tissue cells (tissues the store energy in the form of lipids).

 These are the health benefits of eating kelp.
 But how do you use kelp to reap its maximum benefits?
 Find out in the next section.